Mount Hood climbing accidents: From 1890 through 1990

+On July 26, 1976, Cecil Rose, 62, a Sheffield, Alabama man fell to his death near the summit at about 7:30 am.
+Two climbers who witnessed his fall told Clackamas County Sheriffs’ officers they estimated he fell quite a long ways, but were unsure of the exact distance.
+Other witnesses recalled a 300' fall down icy hard snow, and reports claim Rose was not roped up.
+One climber stayed with Rose while the other went for help.
+Clackamas County authorities attempted a helicopter rescue, but it failed because of extreme air turbulence.
+By the time the ground crew reached him, Rose was dead, deputies said.

 On May 19, 1980, Tom Hanstedt died while descending the mountain's southeast face, falling deep into a crevasse on the Newton-Clark Glacier.
 His body was never recovered.

 On June 6, 1981, David H. Turple and Bill Pilkenton died in a fall from Cooper Spur on the northeast side of the mountain.

 On June 21, 1981, five members of the Mazamas climbing group died during a fall from Cooper Spur while descending.

 On June 12, 1983, Dr. Dan Raven, 27, of Portland, was climbing on the Eliot Glacier with two companions when he fell about 400 ft.
 The two other climbers were discovered stranded but still alive.
 However, Dan was found dead from his injuries, still roped into his climbing gear, hanging from an outcropping at Horseshoe Rock.
 Due to high winds and unstable snow conditions, the two survivors had to wait twenty-four hours for rescuers to reach them.
 They were brought down to the 9100 ft level, where they were airlifted.

 1986 Mount Hood Disaster: beginning on May 12, 1986, one of the worst U.S. climbing accidents occurred over the course of three days when seven students and two faculty of the Oregon Episcopal School froze to death during an annual school climb.
 Of the four survivors, three had life-threatening hypothermia; one had legs amputated.

 May 1986: Patricia Haythorn, 35, and David W. Schermer, 36, slipped off the edge of the mountain near Eliot Glacier.
 Haythorn did not survive the fall.